BE A BETTER LAWYER:

 Who is this course designed for?

-Spanish for Lawyers is designed for legal professionals who want to learn or improve their spoken Spanish skills.
-While many language courses teach you the basics, the focus of this course is on practical vocabulary for the legal professional.
-The emphasis is on immigration law though the skills you will learn readily translate to a variety of practices, including family law.
-Through our unique partnership with the Albergue ABBA migrant shelter, you will have multiple opportunities to put your lessons into practice immediately, speaking with Central American migrants making the arduous journey north.
+Spanish for Lawyers is designed for legal professionals and anyone working with immigrants who want to learn or improve their spoken Spanish skills.
+While many language courses teach you the basics, the focus of this course is on practical professional vocabulary.
+The emphasis is on immigration law, though the skills you will learn readily translate to a variety of professions, including family & criminal law and social services.

 Do I need to be a lawyer to participate?